w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

 directly in a web browser to play the audio.
 The TD corresponds to this modified server.
 For instance, try clicking on the following link...

+NOTE 4: Piper does not understand markdown, but the LLM may generate it.
+Things like lists, emphasis, will not work.
+There are other ways to get speech emphasis but unfortunately the markdown notation for it is not understood.
+Also, special character escapes (e.g. \n) will be spoken as "slash en", not interpreted.
+If you want better speech output it would be good to strip such markup.

+NOTE 5: This service is not self-describing.

 [http://192.168.30.138:5050/?text=Welcome+to+the+W3C+plugfest!](http://192.168.30.138:5050/?text=Welcome+to+the+W3C+plugfest!)

 ## Whisper ASR Server